A maximum principle for free boundary minimal varieties of arbitrary codimension: Proof of Theorem

 \section{Proof of Theorem \ref{T:main-thm}}

-The proof is by a contradiction argument as in \cite{White10}.
-Recall that we will use notations in Section \ref{S:intro}.
-Suppose on the contrary that there exists a point $p \in S \cap T$ which lies in the support of an $m$-dimensional varifold $V$ in $N$ which is stationary with free boundary.
+The proof is by a contradiction argument motivated by some of the ideas in \cite{White10}.
+Note that we will continue to adopt the notations in Section \ref{S:intro}.
+Suppose on the contrary that there exists a point $p \in \partial S=S \cap T$ which lies in the support of an $m$-dimensional varifold $V$ in $N$ which is stationary with free boundary.
 Our goal is to construct a tangential vector field $X \in \mathfrak{X}(N^*)$ which is compactly supported near $p$ such that $\delta V(X) <0$ (recall (\ref{E:1st variation})), which contradicts the stationarity of $V$.